-For this post we chat with Dr Johannes Ruf, who is an Associate Professor in the Department and a Programme Director for our MSc in Financial Mathematics.
+For this post we chat with Prof Johannes Ruf, who is an Associate Professor in the Department and a Programme Director for our MSc in Financial Mathematics.

 I started at the LSE in September 2016, hence have been here a bit more than two years.
 Before this, I was a Senior Lecturer at UCL for two years and a Senior Research Fellow at Oxford for three years.
 I did my PhD at Columbia University in its Statistics department.